 Cultural conflict can also manifest in the workplace, where diverse workforces may encounter misunderstandings or disagreements stemming from differing cultural expectations and communication styles.

-In societies with a mosaic of cultures, such conflicts can challenge social cohesion, but they also offer opportunities for cultural exchange and mutual understanding.
+In societies with a mosaic of cultures, such conflicts can challenge social cohesion and offer opportunities for cultural exchange and mutual understanding.

 Addressing cultural conflict effectively often requires empathy, open dialogue, and educational efforts that foster appreciation for diversity and promote inclusivity.